Maipú, Chile

-Maipú is a commune of Chile, located in Santiago Province, within the Santiago Metropolitan Region and forming part of the Greater Santiago conurbation.
+Maipú is a commune in the Santiago Province in the Santiago Metropolitan Region in Chile, forming part of the Greater Santiago conurbation.
 It was founded on 16 February 1821 and is historically significant as the site of the Battle of Maipú (5 April 1818), where Chile's independence was consolidated.
-Maipú is the second largest commune in the country and is predominantly inhabited by a middle-class population.
+With a population of 503,635, Maipú is the 2nd most populous commune in the country and is predominantly inhabited by a middle-class population.

+Neighborhoods

+In June 2026, the municipality began renovating the streets of The Embrace neighborhood, starting with the repaving of Judea street.
+Two months later, Judea Park also underwent an upgrade, including the replacement of 31 LED lights.

 Demographics

-According to the 2002 census of the National Statistics Institute, Maipú spans 133 sqkm and had a population of 479,911, comprising 233,000 men and 247,000 women.
-The vast majority of people, 476,552 or 99.3%, lived in urban areas while 3,359 (0.7%) lived in rural areas.
-From 1992 to 2002, the population grew by 82.6%, an increase of 211,840 people.